keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 {: .image-popup}
 ![Screenshot - Project Users Overview](/management/telemetry/telemetry-dashboards/ac-project-users-overview.png)

+*Users* shows the total number of users per project with limits consistent with those in the organization usage tab. *Active Users* shows the count of users who performed an action within the project during the selected period. *Users by Role* displays all users in the project according to their role, based on the selected date range, project, and branch type.

 The second section, *Activities*, summarizes the users in a project.

 #### Activities
 {: .image-popup}
 ![Screenshot - Activities](/management/telemetry/telemetry-dashboards/ac-project-users-activities.png)

+*Activities* summarizes user activity within a selected project.
+It details how many PPU users consumed and the status of their jobs (*UserJobs PPU*), and measures user activity based on the number of configuration changes (*Configuration Updates*).
+Also, it shows the newly added project members in the last 7 days, along with their details (*Newly Added Users Last 7 Days*).

 ### Project Health
 This tab shows the overall health of a project.
 It can be filtered by branch (development vs. main).
 The *Overview* section focuses on flows and jobs.
 The next section focuses on trends for *Components*,